billguastalla/visualisations/Features/FEATURES.md

 ## Depth of field

 Use the objects that the camera is looking at to determine a distance to pass to glm::lookAt(..)
+Possible options in the GUI:
+- Enable/disable DOF
+- View-determined/slider-determined DOF
+- Strength of blur

 ## Skyboxes